 Kuchipudi is the classical dance form of Andhra Pradesh.
-It was started by Siddhendra Yogi back in the 17th-century as a part of the Bhakti movement.
+Siddhendra Yogi started it in the 17th century as a part of the Bhakti movement.
 Kuchipudi dance steps are presented with a lot of grace, hand gestures, song, speech, and elegance.
-Also, Kuchipudi dancers have mastery over music, language, acting, texts, and of course dancing.
-While performing, the males wear Angivastra called Bagalbandi, dhoti, while the females wear a sari with light makeup as a part of the traditional Kuchipudi costume.
+Also, Kuchipudi dancers have mastery over music, language, acting, texts, and dancing.
+While performing, the males wear Angivastra called Bagalbandi, or dhoti, while the females wear a sari with light makeup as a part of the traditional Kuchipudi costume.

 Gobbi Folk Dance

 Another one of the dance forms in Andhra Pradesh is the Gobbi folk dance.
 It is performed during the festivals of Bhogi and Makar Sankranti.
 The village girls dance in a circular path around the floral rangoli to celebrate the beginning of spring.
 Also, tiny round balls made out of cow dung called Gobbillu in Telugu are put on top of the rangoli made with marigolds and pumpkin seeds, and kumkum is smeared on Gobbillu.
 In some places across the state, a small idol of Lord Krishna is also kept in the middle of rangoli, and songs are sung to praise the Lord.